-Symptoms are treated as they occur.
-A spinal fusion may prevent permanent spinal cord injury in persons whose neck bones are underdeveloped.
+For both types, symptoms are treated as they occur.
+A spinal fusion may prevent permanent spinal cord injury in people whose neck bones are underdeveloped.

-Cognitive (thinking) function is usually normal in patients with Morquio syndrome.
+Cognitive function (ability to think clearly) is usually normal in people with MPS IV.

-Heart (cardiac) complications may lead to death.
+Heart problems may lead to death.

-Call your health care provider if symptoms of Morquio syndrome occur.
+Call your provider if symptoms of MPS IV occur.

-Reviewed By: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
-Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Reviewed By: Anna C. Edens Hurst, MD, MS, Assistant Professor in Medical Genetics, The University of Alabama at Birmingham, Birmingham, AL. Review provided by VeriMed Healthcare Network.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.